omgnetwork/omgnetwork.github.io/docs/glossary.md

 A custodial service takes care of assets on behalf of clients.
 For example, a brokerage or other financial institution that holds securities on behalf of clients.
 In the context of cryptocurrency assets, the custody service stores private keys in a hardware solution to hold cryptocurrency funds on behalf of users who don't want to risk taking care of their keys.

 ## Decentralized Application
 Also known as dApp.
-An open-source application that utilizes blockchain technology, runs on a P2P (peer-to-peer) network and adheres to its consensus algorithm.
+An open-source application that utilizes blockchain technology, runs on a P2P (peer-to-peer) networkm and adheres to its consensus algorithm.

 ## Decentralized Exchange
 Also known as DEX.
 A cryptocurrency exchange that trades via an automated, peer-to-peer process instead of through a centralized authority.
 A DEX has the following benefits: